thegreenwebfoundation/carbon.txt/README.md

    For example: _<https://www.my-org.com/carbon.txt>_

-   We recommend that you host this file at the root of your domain, and default to checking at in the root, but we support choosing your own path (like `.well-known/carbon.txt` for example)
+   We default to checking at in the root at `/carbon.txt`, but if you need to store the file at a different path, we support setting your own path, like _.well-known/carbon.txt_.
+We outline how further below.

 3. **Share the URL of the carbon.txt file with the Green Web Foundation**

    The Green Web Foundation has an API for registering where to check for carbon.txt file for a given domain.
 Once this is listed, and the link established, your site shows as green.

 4. **(Optional) Link other domains to your green claims if they are using infrastructure you control**